acousticrobot/web-16/README.md

 ## Architecture

   * posts are grouped by year (to keep root level cleaner for uploading)
-  * pages have their own
+  * pages have their own folder _pages, which depends on the pages plugin

+### Homepage

+  * currently has a metapage section for development, this could change into nav links
+  * lists all pages tagged as 'new'

+### Page Structure?

 both archived sites had structure: projects/t47 etc.